Last updated on May 30, 2025

 Are the Cowboy Bebop MTG Cards Foil?

 Yes.
-All five cards will be printed as traditional foils.
+All five cards are printed as traditional foils.

 Wrap Up